-Come dream together on the Summer Solstice.
+Dream together on the Summer Solstice.

-On the longest day of the year, multidisciplinary artists Kite (Oglála Lakȟóta) and Alisha B Wormsley extend their exhibition Welcome to Cosmologyscape to the Royall House and Slave Quarters in Medford, Massachusetts to engage with a broader community of dreamers in Boston.
+On the longest day of the year, multidisciplinary artists Kite (Oglála Lakȟóta) and Alisha B Wormsley extended their exhibition Welcome to Cosmologyscape to the Royall House and Slave Quarters in Medford, Massachusetts to engage with a broader community of dreamers in Boston.

-Centering Black and Indigenous voices while welcoming all, Cosmologyscape: Day of Dreaming holds space for a simple but radical question: whose dreams shaped the world we live in today, and whose dreams might allow for a future everyone can thrive in?
+Centering Black and Indigenous voices while welcoming all, Cosmologyscape: Day of Dreaming held space for a simple but radical question: whose dreams shaped the world we live in today, and whose dreams might allow for a future everyone can thrive in?

 Saturday, June 20, 2026 | 12–5 PM